 We offer legal advice without jargon and we'll take a practical approach to resolving your holiday pay claim, while we work hard to preserve the existing relationship between you and your employer.

-At Co-operative Legal Services our Holiday Pay Solicitors only represent employees and we offer fixed fees for work pay and bonus dispute claims.
+At Co-op Legal Services, our Holiday Pay Solicitors only represent employees and we offer fixed fees for work pay and bonus dispute claims.
 Once we have provided you with a written quote for the agreed work, that price will not change.

-As part of The Co-operative, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.
+As part of the Co-op, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.